| __/__/__/__/__/__/__/__/__/__/__/__/__/__/ WLS Center E-NewsletterA FREE publication by

 hoped it would make me feel better, because it would ease the pain,

+because it would fill the emptiness?
 It was almost a natural reaction.
 We ate tortilla chips and

 salsa.
 I wasn't hungry, but I was looking for some comfort from my